leemi/spotify-missing-songs/README.md

 # Spotify Missing Song Recovery

-Figure out the songs in your library that Spotify has removed from their system
+Figure out the songs in your library that Spotify has removed from their system by searching the [Wayback Machine](https://archive.org/web/).

 Missing Songs
 ![Playlist with missing songs](playlist.png "Playlist with missing songs")